 The University Police provide a wide range of programs to the University community aimed at empowering students, staff, faculty and tenants to become partners in the detection and prevention of crime.
 Specialized programs as well as general safety information are available for individuals or groups of any size.

 MoBull Messenger is part of USF's Emergency Notification System (ENS).
 It was established to notify our community in the event of a campus emergency.
 The service is free; however, standard text messaging rates may apply.
 USF strongly recommends all faculty, staff, and students at all USF System locations to "Opt In" for this important service.

 The SAFE Team provides transportation and escort from point to point on the campus.
 Do you have to go across campus at night?
 Don't take a risk by going it alone!
-The SAFE Team is on patrol from 6:30pm - 2:30am, and will be happy to dispatch someone to walk with you and make sure you reach your destination without incident.
+The SAFE Team is on patrol Mon-Thurs, 5:30pm - 2:00am and Fri-Sun, 6:30pm - 2:00am.

 Campus Safety Guide

 Schools must publish an annual report disclosing campus security policies and three years worth of selected crime statistics.
 Schools must make timely warnings to the campus community about crimes that pose an ongoing threat to students and employees.

 Under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the “Clery Act”), Campus Security Authorities (CSAs) play a vital role in the timely and accurate reporting of certain crimes and incidents for each separately-accredited institution within the USF System.